Embrace Spring with Hellebore: A Guide to Growing Lenten Roses

 History of Helleborus

-Pliny, a Roman author and naturalist, also documented its uses as early as 1400 B.C.
+Pliny, a Roman author and naturalist, documented the uses of hellebore as early as 1400 B.C.

-Medicinally, physicians prescribed Helleborus throughout the centuries.
-Hellebore has been used to cure paralysis, gout, insanity, and was a common laxative from Medieval times through the Victorian era.
+Medically, hellebore has been prescribed by physicians for centuries.
+It has been used to treat paralysis, gout, and insanity.
+It was also a common laxative from the Medieval period through the Victorian era.

 A close up of purple flowers.